Lameur/SLNC-License/docs/usage.md

 Create a file named LICENSE.md in your repository.
 Copy the contents of version/fr/1.0.md (or version/en/1.0.md) into LICENSE.md.
-Add a note in your README: "This project is licensed under the LibreShare Non-Commercial License (LSNC) v1.0."
+Add a note in your README: "This project is licensed under the LibreShare Non-Commercial License (LSNC v1.0)."

 Example 2: Using LSNC in a Script
 # my_script.py